tiberlab/tibercad/manual/Sphinx/Theory/EFA.rst

 -----------------------

-With the Module quantumdispersion it is possible to calculate the dependence of quan- tum eigenstates on **k** -vector.
+With the Module quantumdispersion it is possible to calculate the dependence of quantum eigenstates on **k** -vector.
 Such dependence gives the *quantum state dispersion* .
 The simulation name is ``quantumdispersion`` .

 ::